Students are welcome to apply for all the scholarships that are applicable to the course they are enrolled in or applying for.

 In his book, The Rediscovery of North America, Barry Lopez defines the Spanish term la querencia as, “A place in which we know exactly who we are; the place from which we speak our deepest beliefs.”
 For both Barry Lopez and Matt Thomas, calling a place home meant developing this kind of a relationship with that place.

-Consider an encounter you have had with a place, either past or present, and answer the following questions in two pages or less:
+Consider an encounter you have had with a place, either past or present, and answer the following questions:

 Please submit your application and essay answers by April 26, 2019.